 This afternoon our travellers can choose from the following included options in Samarkand:

-- Historical Carpet Tour – we visit some of the city’s most famous carpets and then to showrooms of two shops where you may decide to purchase your own carpet.
+We visit some of the city’s most famous carpets and then to showrooms of two shops where you may decide to purchase your own carpet.

 Dinner at Karimbek Resturant